Verifying AI Code

 The single most-cited frustration with AI-assisted development in 2025 wasn’t bad code.
 It was almost right code.
 66% of the 49,000 developers Stack Overflow surveyed agreed: the failure mode that hurts most is the one where the output looks fine, compiles fine, runs fine, and only reveals its wrongness three commits later when a test starts intermittently failing or a prod metric drifts.

 45% of those same developers said debugging AI output takes longer than writing the code would have.
 The numbers are consistent across roles, languages, and company sizes.
-The productivity story we keep being sold — “AI writes the code, you ship faster” — is half the story.
+The productivity story we keep being sold — “AI writes the code, you ship faster” — is half the story: a 2025 randomized trial of experienced open-source developers found they were actually ~19% slower with AI even though they predicted it would speed them up.
 The other half is the verification tax, and most teams haven’t accounted for it.

-- Type mismatches (~28%)— the AI used a field that doesn’t exist, called a function with the wrong arguments, or returned a shape that doesn’t match the caller’s expectations.
+- Type mismatches— the AI used a field that doesn’t exist, called a function with the wrong arguments, or returned a shape that doesn’t match the caller’s expectations.

-- Hallucinated APIs (~22%)— the AI invented a method that doesn’t exist on the library, or used a legitimate function with parameters the library doesn’t accept.
+- Hallucinated APIs— the AI invented a method that doesn’t exist on the library, or used a legitimate function with parameters the library doesn’t accept.

-- Sycophancy drift (~16%)— the user expressed doubt about their own approach, the AI agreed, the resulting code reflects the AI’s overcorrection rather than the right answer.
+- Sycophancy drift— the user expressed doubt about their own approach, the AI agreed, the resulting code reflects the AI’s overcorrection rather than the right answer.
 Covered specifically in §04 below.

 § 01 · THE TRUST GAPSenior developers trust AI least, and that’s the right instinct

 Same survey, different cut.
-Only 2.6% of developers highly trust AI output.
-20% highly distrust it.
-And the distrust correlates with seniority — the engineers who have shipped the most code distrust AI most.
+Only ~3% of developers highly trust AI output overall — and among the most experienced developers that drops to ~2.6%, with ~20% highly distrusting it.
+The distrust correlates with seniority: the engineers who have shipped the most code distrust AI most.
 They’ve seen enough “almost right” cases to know what almost right looks like, and they’ve developed an instinct for verifying before trusting.

 That instinct is a feature, not a bug.
 The juniors who rubber-stamp AI PRs because the code looks plausible are the same juniors who would have rubber-stamped a senior’s PR in a pre-AI codebase.
 The skill that’s scaling is adversarial reading — the discipline of approaching every line as “what would have to be true for this to be correct, and can I verify each of those things.”